-Unlike some towns, Canton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Canton are a mix of both white- and blue-collar jobs.
-Overall, Canton is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Canton who work in management occupations (12.65%), office and administrative support (11.94%), and sales jobs (9.64%).
+Canton is a decidedly white-collar town, with fully 85.69% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Canton is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Canton who work in management occupations (13.44%), office and administrative support (10.02%), and healthcare (9.25%).

 Also of interest is that Canton has more people living here who work in computers and math than 95% of the places in the US.

-Canton is a very ethnically-diverse town.
+Canton is an extremely ethnically-diverse town.
 The people who call Canton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Canton residents report their race to be White, followed by Asian.
-Important ancestries of people in Canton include Polish, Irish, English, and Italian.
+Important ancestries of people in Canton include German, Irish, Polish, English, and Italian.

 The most common language spoken in Canton is English.
-Other important languages spoken here include Indic languages and Gujarathi.
+Other important languages spoken here include Langs. of India and Polish.